apache/carbondata/docs/data-management-on-carbondata.md

   * If the FORCE option is used, then it auto-converts the data by storing the bad records as NULL before Loading data.
   * If the IGNORE option is used, then bad records are neither loaded nor written to the separate CSV file.
   * In loaded data, if all records are bad records, the BAD_RECORDS_ACTION is invalid and the load operation fails.
-  * The maximum number of characters per column is 32000.
-If there are more than 32000 characters in a column, data loading will fail.
+  * The default maximum number of characters per column is 32000.
+If there are more than 32000 characters in a column, please refer to *String longer than 32000 characters* section.

   Example: